 TWP 100 Series comes in 9 different color choices, 8 of which are semi-transparent.
-TWP absorbs into the wood grain and "enhancing" the natural color tones of you wood by adding pigments.
+TWP absorbs into the wood grain and “enhancing” the natural color tones of your wood by adding pigments.

 Final colors will vary substantially based on: